hunting945/amazon-app-mongodb-advanced/README.md

 * display products in homepage

 ### Step3: add homescreen and productscreen
-* use react-router to do frontend routing
+* install react-router to do frontend routing
 ```
 npm install react-router-dom
 ```
+* use BrowserRouter and Route for homescreen
-* use axios to get backend data
+* use axios to get products data from backend
 ```
 npm install axios
 ```